When you think about Georgia agriculture what comes to mind? Peaches? Most likely. But blueberries? When did that happen?

 I think it’s safe to say: Goodbye, Peach State; hello, Blueberry State.

 Georgia landowner?
 Blueberry grower?
 Do you wish to convert your current land for blueberry harvesting?
-Contact Bankers South regarding Georgia farm credit options and agricultural financing solutions.
+Contact AgAmerica Lending regarding Georgia farm credit options and agricultural financing solutions.